The DL Advocate: Playing the devil's advocate with hidden systematic uncertainties: Methodology

 The values of $\vec{\alpha}$ obtained in the previous step correspond to the optimal result for a fixed set of NN parameters, however, these can be modified to further improve the overall solution.
 The neural network weights $\theta$ are then updated based on the following loss function

 with

 driving the minimisation of $e_s$ with respect to the NN parameters $\theta$ and

-is a regulariser term which is added to keep $H$ invertible during the optimisation process.
-This term is found to help the stability of the process since the determination of the $\vec{\alpha}$ obtained in the previous step implicitly requires $H$ matrix inversion ($\vec{\alpha} = H^{-1} \vec{e}$) which can be numerically unstable.
+is a regulariser term which is added to avoid $\det(H)=0$ and it keeps $H$ invertible during the optimisation process.
+This term is found to help the stability of the process since the determination of $\vec{\alpha}$ obtained in the previous step implicitly requires $H$ matrix inversion ($\vec{\alpha} = H^{-1} \vec{e}$) which can be numerically unstable.
 The gradient of the loss $\ell(\theta)$ can then be calculated using the chain rule, \emph{i.e.}

 with